alisiarenard/AlfaPM/replit.md

 - `/api/metrics/cost-structure`: Calculates cost structure breakdown by initiative/task types for selected teams and year.
 - `/api/metrics/value-cost`: Calculates Value/Cost metrics (planned and actual) for selected teams.
 Returns: plannedValueCost (sum of planned values ÷ sum of planned costs), factValueCost (sum of actual values ÷ sum of actual costs), and component sums.
 - `/api/kaiten/*`: Endpoints for syncing initiatives, tasks, and sprints from Kaiten.
+- `PATCH /api/kaiten/update-initiative/:cardId`: Updates initiative fields in both Kaiten and local database.
+Accepts `size` (planned size in SP), `plannedValue` (planned effect value in ₽), and `factValue` (actual effect value in ₽).
+Values are converted to numbers for Kaiten API (custom properties id_451379 and id_448119) while stored as strings in the database.

 **Kaiten Integration:**
 - Syncs initiatives and tasks from Kaiten API, mapping states.
 Requires `KAITEN_API_KEY` and `KAITEN_DOMAIN`.